godfat/rib/README.md

 Note: You might need to add ruby-debug or ruby-debug19 to your Gemfile if you're passing --debugger and using bundler together.

+For [Rails Spring](https://github.com/rails/spring) support, put this line in your `~/.spring.rb`:

+    require 'rib/extra/spring'

 As Ramaze console

     rib ramaze